Tuesday, January 20, 2015

 * It left the form of government open, in hopes of restoring monarchy later.

 • An unforgivable error: "The latter [Thiers] seizes the cannons to disarm the capital."
-NO!
+No!
 He tries to do so, fails and flees, leaving the vacuum that allows La Commune.

 As well, what cannons?